Tinkerforge/brickd/README.rst

 On Fedora Linux try::

- sudo yum groupinstall "Development Tools" sudo yum install libusb1-devel pm-utils-devel
+ sudo yum groupinstall "Development Tools" sudo yum install libusb1-devel pm-utils-devel libgpiod-devel

 For Windows and macOS a suitable pre-compiled libusb-1.0 binary is part of this repository.